dfetch-org/dfetch/doc/contributing.rst

     git push --tags

 - If all tests ok, create release in the `GitHub webui <https://github.com/dfetch-org/dfetch/releases/new>`_.
+- Copy the CHANGELOG entry of the release to github.
 - When the release is created, a new package is automatically pushed to `PyPi <https://pypi.org/project/dfetch/>`_.

 - After release, add new header to ``CHANGELOG.rst``: